PatrickDuncan/1XA3_Final_Project/README.md

 # Maze
-A randomly generated maze that draws a path to a randomly located key and another path to the exit.
+A randomly generated maze that draws a path to a randomly located key and a path from that key to the exit.